-Veronica Vecchi is an Associate Professor of Practice of Government, Health and Not for Profit at SDA Bocconi School of Management.
-She is a contract professor in "Long Term Investment and Public Private Partnership" and "Financial Management" at Università Bocconi.
+Veronica Vecchi is a Professor of Practice of Business Government Relations at SDA Bocconi School of Management and teaches "Long Term Investment and Public Private Partnership" and "Financial Management" at Università Bocconi.

-At SDA Bocconi, she has been the Director of Executive Education at SDA Bocconi Asia Center - Mumbai since 2014 and Director of the International Executive Masters in Business (IEMB) since 2015.She has been the Director of Impact Investing Lab since 2013, Director of the executive program in public procurement for the healthcare sector (MASAN) since 2016 and since 2017 she has served as a researcher in the MASAN Observatory, a research group set up by CERGAS Bocconi and SDA Bocconi on public procurement in the healthcare sector.
-Since 2005 she has been the director of programs (open market and custom) on public private partnerships, local development and public financial management.
-She has run numerous executive education programs, research and consultancy projects for Institutions and private companies.
+At SDA Bocconi, she serves as Director of Research, Innovation and International Programs for Government & Society since 2022; Director of Executive Education at SDA Bocconi Asia Center - Mumbai since 2014, of the International Executive Masters in Business (IEMB) since 2015, of the Impact Investing Lab since 2013 and, since 2021, of the MASAN Observatory, a research group set up by CERGAS Bocconi and SDA Bocconi on public procurement in the healthcare sector, and of InvestinIt Lab.
+Since 2005 she has also been director of executive programs (open market and custom) and masters courses.

 Veronica earned a degree in Public Administration and International Institutions from Università Bocconi and a Ph.D. in Public Administration at the Università di Parma.